 At Castle Rock Smiles, we understand that unexpected things in life happen, especially if you have kids.
 That’s why we recommend saving our office’s number in your phone so that you’re ready in case a dental emergency occurs to your growing loved ones.
 When your child experiences a dental emergency, Dr. Benzley and the rest of our team are here to help during this time of need.
 Unless it is a life-threatening situation, you can turn to our team for fast, gentle care that will get your child back to full oral health.

-If you have a dental emergency requiring immediate attention, PLEASE call our office so we may be prepared the best we can for your visit.
-We are not a walk-in clinic and there may be a short wait, but we will do everything we can to see your child as soon as possible.
+If you have a dental emergency requiring immediate attention, please call our office right away so we can prepare for your visit.
+Keep in mind that we are not a walk-in clinic, and there may be a short wait, but we will do everything we can to see your child as soon as possible.

 Begin by flossing the area to dislodge anything that may be stuck between the teeth.
 If you see swelling, apply a cold compress to the outside of the face.
-DO NOT place aspirin on the gums as this can cause a burn to the gum tissue.
+DO NOT place aspirin on the gums as this can burn the gum tissue.
 You can administer over-the-counter pain relief medication (Ibuprofen or Tylenol) according to package direction.
 If discomfort and/or swelling persist, call the office.

 Call our office immediately.
 We will need to take an x-ray of the area.
 Baby teeth should not be re-implanted, so the Tooth Fairy may be coming for that tooth a little earlier than expected.
-However, in the case of a knocked-out adult tooth, handle it by the crown, not the root, then gently rinse with water.
+However, in the case of a knocked-out adult tooth, handle it by the crown, not the root, and then gently rinse it with water.
 Place the tooth back in the socket as soon as possible.
 Have your child stabilize the tooth using gauze or a washcloth on your way to the dentist.
-If placing the tooth back in the socket is not possible, place it in some milk and get to the dentist immediately!
+If placing the tooth back in the socket is not possible, place it in some milk and get to our practice immediately!